sourcegraph/about/handbook/marketing/messaging.md

 <!--

-TODO(sqs): Before merging, update the other about.sourcegraph.com pages (eg the homepage, product pages, etc.) to reflect the final messaging, including:
+TODO(adamfrankl): Update the other about.sourcegraph.com pages (eg the homepage, product pages, etc.) to reflect the final messaging, including:

 - updating "standard developer platform"
 - updating use of "organizations" vs "enterprises" vs "teams"